cardano2vn/Project-Catalyst/1200167:Open source dynamic assets-CIP68/Milestone1/Readme.md

 - The evidence mentions team structures, working schedules, and meeting minutes, indicating project management activities.
 However, the project management aspects, such as 'Reviewing all pending tasks and planning, assigning tasks to members,' are not outlined.

    Yes, we create [new meeting report](https://docs.google.com/document/d/1bSHF8i61pYlZ8ExR_pJrfilABf-OehkT/edit?usp=sharing&ouid=100538284716472257568&rtpof=true&sd=true) to track the progres and use [WBS](https://docs.google.com/spreadsheets/d/1BZDGPv1d1MHMyX7ycNraAZght-hz44lT/edit?usp=sharing&ouid=100538284716472257568&rtpof=true&sd=true) to assign task to member

+  Please help to review and approve
+  **we are appreciated for your strong support**